marksherriff/cs3240-f22-website/project.md

 __TEAM EVALS:__ More information about Sprint Team Evals coming soon.

 __How To Submit:__ Scrum Masters should fill out a [Sprint Report](https://docs.google.com/document/d/1kS3_apbNgVBV3OoWcyJLbU66r8Hcl45fF-PHEqKH0as/edit?usp=sharing) and submit it to Gradescope BEFORE meeting with your TA so they can reference it.
 Scrum Masters *must* select their team members in Gradescope when submitting so all members will earn the XP for the sprint.
-The master branch of your GitHub repo should be live on Heroku.
+The master branch of your GitHub repo should be live in the cloud.

 ### Sprint 3: Login Integration